tymyrddin/red-crypt/source/docs/ciphers/vigenere.md

 # Poly-alphabetic substitution: Vigenère

-[RootMe Challenge: Polyalphabetic substitution: Vigenère](https://www.root-me.org/en/Challenges/Cryptanalysis/Polyalphabetic-substitution-Vigenere): We need your expert opinion on this document.
-This is an old letter, and it appears that it is important for the pirates that we are searching for.
-Your mission is to decipher the text and give us the full name of the author (example : "John Doe").

 ## Poly-alphabetic substitution

 Multi-alphabet substitution uses multiple substitutions, so that, for example, an `a` in the plaintext is sometimes a `k` and sometimes a `j` in the ciphertext.